TCI Climbing Program for Entry-Level Tree Workers

 Maximum class size — 3 students

-Money back guarantee — You'll learn how to climb safely - or we'll refund your tuition.
+Money back guarantee — TCI guarantees you will learn how to climb safely or we'll refund your tuition.

 Tree work is difficult and extremely dangerous.
 There is no middle ground when you work in the trees.
 What you do is either right, or it's wrong – with potentially disastrous results.
 That's why worker safety is our first concern and primary emphasis.
 Throughout our program, students learn the right way to do things as well as the right things to do so they are safe and their work is competent and efficient.